afterpay/sdk-ios/README.md

 }
 ```

 The `result` returned, if successful, is a `WidgetStatus`.
 This tells you if the widget is either in a valid or invalid state. `WidgetStatus` is an enum with two cases: `valid` and `invalid`.
-Each has associated values appropriate for their case.
+Each case has associated values appropriate for their circumstances.

-`valid` has the amount of money due today and the checkout checksum.
+`valid` has the amount of money due today and the payment schedule checksum.
 The checksum is a unique value representing the payment schedule that must be provided when capturing the order. `invalid` has the error code and error message.
-These may be `nil`, depending on whether we could decode them or not.
+The error code and message are optional.

 ### Widget Handler